hch12907/rfcmei/README.md

 # rfcmei

-This tool prettifies RFC documents, which are typically (prior to RFC 8xxx) published in a plain-text ASCII format, into a richer HTML document which can then decorated with CSS.
+This tool parses RFC documents, which (prior to RFC 8650) are typically published in a plain-text ASCII format, such that a richer HTML document with more markup information can be produced and decorated using CSS.

-Here is an example of [RFC 6887](https://www.rfc-editor.org/rfc/rfc6887) after it is prettified by the tool:
+Here is an example of [RFC 6887](https://www.rfc-editor.org/rfc/rfc6887) after it is prettified by the tool ([click here](https://hch12907.dev/6887.html) if you want to check out the prettified HTML instead):

 <img src="./screenshot.png" alt="RFC 6887 prettified" width="90%">

-Please understand that the tool is making up new markup information on a best-effort basis (the original RFC documents, in plain text, obviously do not contain any markup information). **It can produce erroneous results.**
+Please understand that the tool is making up new markup information on a best-effort basis (the original RFC documents, in plain text, obviously contain very little markup information). **It can produce erroneous results.**

+The tool may also fail to parse earlier RFC documents (especially the 3-digit ones), due to format differences.

 ## Usage